 To balance out the strong spice of pepperoni, opt for a wine with rich, fruity flavours like a Sangiovese.
 Its savoury qualities and moderate acidity will cut through the pepperoni’s fat and saltiness, providing the perfect moreish match.

-Pair with or Sangiovese or Barbera, Nero d'Avola, Nebbiolo.
+Pair with: Sangiovese, Barbera, Nero d'Avola, or Nebbiolo.

 Best to avoid: Lighter-style wines such as Rosé.